-On the first Tuesday of each month, we invite members and non-members, alike, to enjoy a free program with refreshments and socializing starting at 6:15 PM.
+On the first Tuesday of each month (unless otherwise noted), we invite members and non-members, alike, to enjoy a free program with refreshments and socializing starting at 6:15 PM.
 Meeting and program at 6:45 PM.
 Committee members will also share special announcements, bird sightings and upcoming field trips at the beginning of the meeting.
 Burroughs Audubon Society meets at the Anita B. Gorman Conservation Discovery Center at 4750 Troost Ave, KCMO 64110.

 A Decade of Photographing Missouri Wildlife

 Tuesday, January 17 at 6:45 p.m. in the Anita B. Gorman Conservation Discovery Center Lewis & Clark room.
 Freelance photographer, Danny Brown, specializes in capturing images of Missouri wildlife.
 In his 25 years as a biologist with the Missouri Department of Conservation, he contributed over 50 stories about his photographic adventures to MDC’s acclaimed magazine, Missouri Conservationist.
 In addition to photos on the cover of Birdwatching, Birds and Blooms, Missouri Conservationist, Xplor, and the Missouri Natural Events Calendar, Danny’s images have also appeared in several books, including three National Geographic bird guides.
 Danny is also a perennial contributor to the Ducks Unlimited Calendar.
 Come enjoy Danny’s beautiful photography and subject knowledge, and watch for his feature story in the March, 2017 edition of Missouri Conservationist, “Birding in St. Louis’ Tower Grove Park”!

 Bottomland Forests and Shirling Sanctuary in Swope Park